5-Bit/eaglelist-designs/desired-features.md

 title: "Desired Features"
 ---

-# EagleList possible feature list

 ### Purpose

-EagleList is a desktop application where FGCU students can list and trade books and various other favors and items.
+EagleLists is a desktop application where FGCU students can list and trade books and various other items.
 Our focus is mainly on books however.

 ### Basic needs: